 This content is for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making financial decisions.

-What JG Wentworth Owns: The Family of Companies
+The J.G.
+Wentworth Family of Companies

 - Peachtree Financial Solutions LLC